 What are service projects?

-Service projects are volunteer actions, performed by individuals or a group, that benefit others.
+Service learning projects are volunteer actions, performed by individuals or a group, that benefit others and helps kids learn how to give back to their community.
+Let’s take a closer look at service learning projects examples.

-(Don’t miss our full list of 19 community service projects ideas later in the post.
+(Don’t miss our full list of 19 community service ideas later in the post.
 KEEP SCROLLING!)

 What are the benefits of community service?